Buy Northern Sea Oats Grass Online

 Northern Sea Oats Grass is deciduous grass that spreads as it grows.
-Its green stems arch out from the center of the plant to create a graceful appearance.
+Its green stems arch out from the center of the plant creates a graceful appearance.

 It develops seed heads in late summer that cause the plant to droop and sways gracefully in the wind.
 The seed heads start as green but eventually turn tan.
 The foliage turns a gorgeous copper in the fall and brown in the winter and comes back in the spring.